 Different Types of Stocks

-The types of stocks are broadly categorized into 2 categories i.e. equity shares and preference shares.
-The stocks are also classified on the basis of their market capitalization, ownership, risk, dividend payout, fundamentals, price trends.
+The stocks are also classified on the basis of their market capitalisation, ownership, risk, dividend payout, fundamentals, price trends.

 1. Common Stocks